NewsPoliticsAmerica Votes

 Kolby Zipperer, The chairman of the El Paso County Young Republicans, tells me how they are continuing their efforts to get more people to vote before Election Day.

 "We'll be doing honk and waves.
 We'll be knocking on doors and handing out flyers so everybody can have literature not just about the local candidates, but about different initiatives and proposals and stuff like that.
-We pulled up a bunch of signs, so it's a non-stop effort and then behind the scenes," he said.
+We put up a bunch of signs, so it's a non-stop effort and then behind the scenes," he said.

 While the parties have their different views, they do agree on one thing: the need to vote.